 Below image shows Picture-in-Picture mode on Android TV.

 Android O provides Adaptive icons that can support visual effects and can support different shapes across various device models.
 It provides consistency to the app icon’s design format.
 These icons are adaptive in nature so you can find the the similar format of app icons across the device.

 Wide-gamut color capable display with Android O:

 With the Android O, developers can leverage wide-gamut color display in the devices.

 Android O supports multiple displays on devices.
 If an activity of the app supports multi-window mode and is running on a device with multiple displays, the user can switch between the activities from one display to another.
 Android O automatically enables multi-display support if an activity supports multi-window mode, Android API overview stated.

-Along with that, there are other noticeable updates from the a developer point of view as well as user’s point of view.
+Along with that, there are other noticeable updates from the a mobile app developers for hire point of view as well as user’s point of view.
 Enhanced version of Android operating system introduces a wide range of new features for developers and users.